Score plateau

 You are ignoring your score report

 Every PTE score report breaks down enabling skills separately.
+Use your diagnostic report to find the weak spot.
 Most students look at the overall number and ignore the enabling skill bars.
-A score of 65 with pronunciation at 42 tells you exactly what to fix — but only if you read it.
+A score of 65 with pronunciation at 42 tells you exactly what to fix.
+Check the PTE score chart to understand how enabling skills map to communicative scores.

 - 3